Skip to main content

 Energy-efficient renovation and building

 Our three buildings have a total of 69,675 m2 of space and hold LEED Gold certification.
 We have procedures and a management plan in place regarding energy efficiency.
-The certification process preparation for ISO 50001 EnMS has also been initiated.
+Processes are managed in compliance with the ISO 50001 Energy Management System standards.

 Upgrade buildings to higher energy efficiency